NicolasLagaillardie/mpst_rust_github/artifact.md

 1. Column 1: the type of implementation (`AMPST`, `MPST`, `binary` or `crossbeam`)
 2. Column 2: number of loops
-3. Column 3: average running time (in ms)
+3. Column 3: average running time (in nanosecond)
-4. Column 4: average compilation time (in ms)
+4. Column 4: average compilation time (in microseconds)

 The structure of the `mesh_0.csv` and `ring_0.csv` files are as follows:

 1. Column 1: the type of implementation (`AMPST`, `MPST`, `binary` or `crossbeam`)
 2. Column 2: number of participants
-3. Column 3: average running time (in ms)
+3. Column 3: average running time (in nanosecond)
-4. Column 4: average compilation time (in ms)
+4. Column 4: average compilation time (in microseconds)

 Be aware that the scripts add additional `*.csv` files on top of the existing ones.